JuliaGehrlein/7stats/README.md

 simulation which is used to calculate the p value.

 `analysis_code_pval.py` contains the function to calculate the p value.
 It uses the output data file from the scan code as well as the one from the MC simulation.
-We include in datafile_out the output of the MC simulation for eps_ee as well as the output of the scan code for this case.
+We include in `datafile_out` the output of the MC simulation for several NSI scenarios as well as the output of the scan code for theses cases.

 ## Results
 For convience we include the datafiles containing the results of the MC simulation for the p values of various NSI models (only one non-zero NSI parameter, allowing for all NSI parameters to be non-zero simultanously and only non-zero eps_ee^u and eps_mm^u) using two timing bins.
+These files can be found in the
+`datafiles_pval` folder
-These files can be found in the datafiles_pval folder and they are named according to results_'NSI parameter'_'number of bins'_'marg or not'_nosmear_gauss006.txt The first column is the value of the NSI parameter, the second column is the p value.
+The first column is the value of the NSI parameter, the second column is the p value.

 ## Bugs and Features